 But how can you make sure that that you can do this with maximum safety for you and your pet?
 Walking your dog whilst dark can mean having to navigate busy city streets and dark side roads.
 If the correct measures are not taken, walking your dog at night might turn from the expected enjoyable experience to a nerve wracking episode.

-In this post, we look at four things you can do to make your evening walks safer and more enjoyable.
+In this post, we look at four things you can do to make your walks during darkness safer and more enjoyable.

 Preparing for a safe night time walk isn’t difficult